Frequently Asked Questions!

-Just because the song did not mirror your own narrow experience does not mean it ‘doesn’t fit the story’ – it fits my experience of the story and the parts of it that inspired me to make my song (LOL)
+If a song does not mirror your own experience, that doesn't mean it ‘doesn’t fit the story’ – it fits my experience of the story and the parts of it that inspired me to make my song (LOL)

-Art is completely subjective and dependant on the individual therefore there is no right or wrong way to create something self expressive from an experience.
+Art is completely subjective and dependent on the individual therefore there is no right or wrong way to create something self expressive from an experience.

 7. Is there sheet music/tabs for this song?